MichaelMULLER/highlight-scan-github-action/README.md

 # highlight-scan-github-action
 This repo contains a sample Github Action for running CAST Highlight scans on repositories.
-CAST Highlight offers automated source code analysis of hundreds of applications in a week for Cloud Readiness, Open Source risks, Resiliency, Agility.
+CAST Highlight offers automated source code analysis of hundreds of applications in a week for Cloud Maturity, Open Source risks, Resiliency, Agility.
 Objective software insights combined with qualitative surveys for business context.

 # Prerequisites: